-PLS 101 Introduction to Paralegal Studies (3-0) 3 hrs.
+PLS 101 Introduction to Paralegal Studies (3-0)

 Surveys the functions of law; courts and lawyers in modern society; analysis of the origin, training and role of the paralegal; professional responsibilities of the lawyer, outline of the fields and specializations within the practice of law; and instruction in legal research and writing upon a review of the sources and works of law.
 Students must take the Paralegal Studies entrance examination.

-PLS 102 Fundamentals of Legal Research (3-0) 3 hrs.
-Orients students to law library and various legal publications. treatises and other legal writings encountered in day-to-day practice of law.
+PLS 102 Fundamentals of Legal Research (3-0) 3 crs.

+Orients students to law library and various legal publications, treatises and other legal writings encountered in day-to-day practice of law.
 Emphasizes developing student capability to analyze, interpret and communicate facts, ideas and law through comprehension of legal research techniques.
-Prerequisite: PLS 101 with a grade of C or better, or consent of program coordinator.